hendriknielaender/double-trouble/data/blog/gitlab-job-analysis.md

   grafana/grafana-enterprise
 ```

-Of course we will also need our sqlite data:
+Of course we will also need our SQLite data:

 ```sh
 cp jobs_database.sqlite data/
 ```

-Now we can log into our fresh local grafana instance at http://localhost:3000.
+Now we can log into our fresh local Grafana instance at http://localhost:3000.
 Here we need to add
 this data as a new data source.

 Once we initiated this process in the [data source
 section](http://localhost:3000/connections/datasources/frser-sqlite-datasource), we can enter the
-path to the sqlite database:
+path to the SQLite database:

 ```sh
 /var/lib/grafana/jobs_database.sqlite